mdolbear/dataTranslator/README.md

 (https://www.cncf.io/projects/).
 These technologies faciliate portability between cloud vendors without locking into their particular platforms.

-This prototype represents a scalable data translator Theinitial development time for this project was about one week.
+This prototype represents a scalable data translator The initial development time for this project was about one week.
 There are a few known missing parts:

 - Significant unit tests need to be added to improve code coverage.